elkanwang/imageShare/README.md

 If not, please visit [install npm](https://github.com/npm/npm) and [install node](https://nodejs.org/download/)

-Then, you can run the server:
+Then, you can run the server
 ```
 npm install
 node server.js